Mickey’s Very Merry Christmas Party

 The parade runs twice during the party: 8:30pm and 11pm.
 We strongly recommend the 11pm parade.
 It is far less busy and you won’t have to queue up as long.
 The parade starts in Frontierland and makes its way through Liberty Square.
 It ends by going all the way up Main Street USA.
 We like getting a spot around the hub, so then you are centrally located when the parade is over and want to go to do other activities.

 The parade, fireworks, and snow are our top must-do’s for the Christmas party.
+Note: The photos of the map below are from the 2018 party.
+We will update these photos after we attend a Christmas Party in 2019.

 Cookies, Cookies, Cookies

-This year, the cookies all came individually wrapped.
+In 2018 all of the cookies all came individually wrapped.
 We loved this because we didn’t feel like we had to eat them all during the party and were able to bring a few home to try.
 If you want to go cookie collecting crazy, Disney does provide a one-stop shop.
 If you go to the Pinocchio Village Haus, you are able to get one of each flavor cookie excluding the Mickey cookie.
 Overall, we would say the cookies are average tasting.
 Since they are included with the ticket price, we recommend at least trying one of each.

 There is also one savory option which is a soft pretzel.
 While we love Disney pretzels, it needs to have cheese.
 This one is no exception and really needs cheese.
 Ignoring of the lack of cheese, it is still nice to have a non-sweet snack that is included with the ticket price.